CarlosNZ/fig-tree-evaluator/README.md

 %NAME% evaluates expressions structured in a JSON [expression tree](https://www.geeksforgeeks.org/expression-tree/).
 A single "node" of the tree consists of an **Operator**, with associated parameters (or child nodes), each of which can itself be another Operator node -- i.e. a recursive tree structure of arbitrary depth and complexity.

-A wide range of [operators are available](#operator-reference), but [custom fuctions](#custom_functions) can be added in your implementation if you wish to extend the available functionality.
+A wide range of [operators are available](#operator-reference), but [custom fuctions](#custom_functions) can be added to your implementation if you wish to extend the default functionality.

 For example: